VerenaK90/Clonal_hematopoiesis/README.md

 ### Parameter inference

-Please refer to the section [Simulated data/Parameter inference](#simulated-data/parameter-inference) for instructions on how to estimate the parameters from this data.
+Please refer to the section [Simulated data](#simulated-data) for instructions on how to estimate the parameters from this data.

 ### Analysis and plots